GintasS/Hangman/README.md

 # Hangman
-Just a classic Hangman game made for Lithuanians with a word databes up to 300 K.
+Just a classic Hangman game made by Unity Engine for Android/iOS/Windows phones.

+This game is quite old, and it has a lot of clones in play store, but so far no lithuanian version is good.<br>
+So I though I could make this classical game a lot better.